openEOPlatform/documentation/free_trial/index.md

-UNDER CONSTRUCTION!

 # 30 Day free Trial of openEO Platform
 ::: danger Testing phase
 The free trial is for interested users who want to test the platform on a non-regular, playful basis.
-If you have detailed intentions, usecases or a project you are working on we would like to invite you to apply as Early Adopter.
+If you have detailed intentions, usecases or a project you are working on, we would like to invite you to apply as Early Adopter.
 Read more about the Early Adopters program on the [information page](https://openeo.cloud/early-adopters/).
 :::